-Warm clouds and rain consist of large number of water droplets with broad range of radius from micrometers to several millimeters.
-Several sorts of aerosol particles are also floating in the atmosphere, which can be a seed of a cloud droplet.
-These particles are called Cloud Condensation Nuclei (CCN).
-We regard each of these particles including both water droplets and CCNs as a real-droplet.
+We use the word {\it droplet} as a generic term referring to the aerosol/cloud/precipitation particles.

+Let $N_r(t)$ be the number of droplets in some specified atmospheric control volume at time $t$.
+The $i$-th droplet is completely characterized by a set of variables $\{\mathbf x_i(t), \mathbf v_i(t), R_i(t), M_i(t)\}$.
+Here, $i=1,2,\dots,N_r(t)$; $\mathbf x_i(t)$ is the position coordinate of the droplet; $\mathbf v_i(t)$ is its velocity; $R_i(t)$ is the equivalent radius, which represents the amount of water that the droplet contains, defined as the radius of a sphere having the same volume as the contained water; $M_i(t)$ denotes the mass of the solute contained in the droplet.
+In general, several sorts of soluble/insoluble aerosols are contained in each droplets.
+However, in this model, we consider aerosols are composed of only one soluble substance (solute) for simplicity.

-Let $N_r(t)$ be the number of real-droplets floating in the atmosphere at time $t$.
-Each real-droplet is located at position $\bm x_i(t)$, $i=1,2,\dots,N_r(t)$, with velocity $\bm v_i(t)$ and radius $R_i(t)$.
-Soluble CCN is dissolved in each real-droplets.
-Here, we consider only one soluble substance as the CCN and $M_i$ denotes the mass of solute dissolved in the real-droplet $i$.
-We refer to these state variables, the velocity $\bm v_i(t)$, the radius $R_i(t)$, and the mass of solute $M_i(t)$, as the attributes of real-droplets denoted by $\bm a_i(t)$.
-Note that we do not regard the position $\bm x_i(t)$ as an attribute for convenience.
-Assuming that the droplet velocity immediately reaches their terminal velocity, $\bm v_i(t)$ is determined by their radius $R_i(t)$.
-As a result, the number of independent attributes of our real-droplet is two, the radius $R_i(t)$ and the mass of solute $M_i(t)$.
-In the following, we give the time evolution law of real-droplets.
+We refer to the following state variables as the attributes of droplets: the velocity $\mathbf v_i(t)$; the radius $R_i(t)$; and the mass of solute $M_i(t)$.
+To simplify the notation, the attributes are sometimes denoted by $\mathbf a_i(t)$.
+Note that we do not regard the position $\mathbf x_i(t)$ as an attribute for convenience.

+As we will see in the next section, we assume that the droplet velocity immediately reaches their terminal velocity, and hence $\mathbf v_i(t)$ is determined by their radius $R_i(t)$.
+As a result, the number of independent attributes of our droplet is two: the radius $R_i(t)$ and the mass of solute $M_i(t)$.